QGavillet/MSE-MLOps-distillation/README.md

 Essential step: we need to add the port forwarding to access our k8s cluster.
 For the deployment, we need to forward the `8265` port and for the testing it's the `8000` port.

 ### Deploy
+Done automatically by the github action.
+But if you want to do it manually, you can run the following command:
 ```bash
  serve deploy ray_serve_config.yaml
  ```